MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/microsoft-identity-manager-deploy.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: fa0af422-b5e9-4599-9d9b-cb6c18ea07f9
-author: Kgremban
+author: kgremban
 ---
 # Deploying MIM
 The articles in this section provide step-by-step instructions for deploying Microsoft Identity Manager (MIM) 2016 for end-user self-service scenarios on a fresh server that has not had FIM or MIM previously deployed.

 > [!NOTE]
 > The deployment topology described in this section is intended for only for getting started and learning about MIM.
-The [capacity planning guide](/PlanDesign/capacity-planning-guide.html) provides more information on topologies for production deployments.
+The [capacity planning guide](/MIM/PlanDesign/capacity-planning-guide.html) provides more information on topologies for production deployments.
 We recommend reviewing that documentation before deploying MIM for production scale or use.

 <!---
 Comment: Restore after PAM content is included